 After years of protection from wildfire, Colorado’s forests have become dense and overgrown, increasing the risk of severe wildfires that threaten water supplies with sedimentation and debris.
-In 2020 alone, Northern Colorado experienced the catastrophic effects of the two largest fires in Colorado history, the Cameron Peak and East Troublesome Fires.
-At almost 209,000 acres, the Cameron Peak Fire exceeded $133 million in suppression costs, destroyed more than 224 homes, and threatened multiple water supplies on both sides of the continental divide.
+In 2020 alone, Northern Colorado experienced the catastrophic effects of the two largest fires in Colorado history, the Cameron Peak and East Troublesome Fires, which combined burned over 400,000 acres/625 square miles.
+These fires exceeded $149 million in suppression costs, destroyed more than 1,000 structures, and threatened multiple water supplies on both sides of the continental divide.
 Early estimates indicate that mitigation in the Poudre River and Big Thompson watersheds will cost upwards of $100 million.
 The social and environmental impacts from these fires will be felt for years to come.
 It is more imperative than ever that we act now to protect the Big Thompson watershed and the communities that depend on it from the devastating effects of future wildfires.

 The Big Goal

 Treat 84% of the feasible wildfire risk* to the Big Thompson watershed over the next 10 years.

 Through leveraged funds and new funds, we will invest $67 million over the next 10 years to restore our forests to their natural state and reduce the risk of severe wildfires.
 Guided by sophisticated tools, Peaks to People has identified the locations for treatment based on the greatest potential risk reduction.
 Additionally, each treatment site is monitored before and after the treatment to accurately measure the results.

 * “Feasible wildfire risk” identifies areas of risk that we are able to treat (some areas have restrictions that do not allow management).